losrobbos/github-flow-guide/GIT_WORKFLOW.github.md

 NEXT feature: You repeat the cycle.

+Important:
-Important: <b>Do not reuse your old branch</b>.
+- <b>Do not reuse your old branch</b>.
 Always create a new branch for every new feature or error fix.

-Important - Part 2: ALWAYS ALWAYS ALWAAAAAAAAAAAAAAAAAAAAYS create your branch based on main!
+- ALWAYS ALWAYS ALWAAAAAAAAAAAAAAAAAAAAYS create your branch based on main!

 Never fork off new features branches from other feature branches (=> ride to hell guarantee!).

 So always:

 `git checkout -b yourNewBranch main`

+to create a new feature branch.

+Happy Merging!